kundajelab/bpnet/README.md

 # BPNet

 BPNet is a python package with a CLI to train and interpret base-resolution deep neural networks trained on functional genomics data such as ChIP-nexus or ChIP-seq.
+This is the improved version of the repo associated the BPNet paper.
+We suggest using this going forward instead of the original repo.

 ## Table of contents